 Ethnic Blepharoplasty in Middle Eastern Patients

 Anatomic variations include the underlying facial skeleton, contributing to facial harmony.
-This is particularly true for the orbital area (Boney support of the eye) which is the support platform of the eyelid.
+This is particularly true for the orbital area (bone support of the eye) which is the support platform of the eyelid.
 Ideally, a beautiful eyelid should have a gentle arc that sweeps from the nose towards the cheek often with a small 1-2mm incline.
 The upper eyelid has a crease that determines the amount of upper eyelid show, often in ethnic blepharoplasty there are differences in the degree of eyelid show and the surgery must be individualised with cosmetic and plastic surgery.
-The position of the brow is frequently low and must be taken into consideration in ethnic blepharoplasty and for some patients elevation with a conservative brow lift is required, care is required to ensure the brow looks natural and as over-lifting creates an unnatural or surprised look
+The position of the brow is frequently low and must be taken into consideration in ethnic blepharoplasty and for some patients’ elevation with a conservative brow lift is required, care is required to ensure the brow looks natural and as over-lifting creates an unnatural or surprised look

 In the ethnic eyelid important consideration should be given to the septum and the orbicularis muscle.
 The orbicularis muscle provides a key function in blinking of the eye and in warmer countries excessive surgery on the orbicularis can result in symptoms of dryness.
-Dr. De Silva favours conservative surgery to reduce preserve the functioning of the eyelids and by removing the correct amount of skin improve both the cosmetic appearance of the eyelid and the blinking eyelid function.
+Dr De Silva favours conservative surgery to reduce preserve the functioning of the eyelids and by removing the correct amount of skin improve both the cosmetic appearance of the eyelid and the blinking eyelid function.

 X-ray of orbits, the bones surrounding the eye and supporting the position of the eyelids.
 The underlying shape of the bones in different ethnicities reflects the positions of the eyelids and must be taken into account with blepharoplasty to give a natural looking result.